 Shielding your outdoor TV cabinet from rain is necessary to prevent damage to the device—and electrical shock to you.

-Indoor TVs aren’t designed for outdoor use and installing one outside likely will void your warranty, as well as shorten the TV’s life.
+Indoor TVs aren’t designed for outdoor use and installing one outside likely will void your warranty, as well as shorten the television’s life.
 Your best bet is to purchase a waterproof outdoor TV, which is usually twice as expensive as an indoor model, but provides peace of mind.
-Or, you can purchase a TV enclosure that helps the device withstand extreme temperatures and precipitation.
+Or, you can purchase a waterproof TV enclosure that helps the device withstand extreme temperatures and precipitation.
+For more outdoor AV tips, check out this Done-In-A-Weekend Projects video.

 To add character and extra overhead protection, Lipford creates a shed-style cabinet roof with a strip of the fence material.